 General Course Requirements:

-- Clinical: Attendance Requirement - Students must attend a minimum number of these sessions. - Full attendance at clinical placements is required in order to be eligible for clinical assessment.
+- Clinical: There is a compulsory attendance requirement in this course. - Full attendance at clinical placements is required in order to be eligible for clinical assessment.

 Course Assessment Requirements: